About Tammy Bartos

 VII.
 Consideration of Action Items:

-A. Collective Bargaining Agreement Negotiations with Creston Education Association
+E. Collective Bargaining Agreement Negotiation with Creston Education Association

 F. Transportation Contracts